-Please keep in mind that there are some restrictions with burial and cremation funerals.
-Please contact your local Funeral Director to discuss all of your available options when it comes to choosing a coffin and deciding which special items you’d like to place inside.
+Please keep in mind that there are some restrictions on what you can put in a coffin with burial and cremation funerals.
+Please contact your local Funeral Director to discuss your available options when it comes to choosing a coffin and deciding which special items you’d like to place inside.

 Religious and cultural requirements for funeral coffins

-All funeral coffins have a nameplate.
+All funeral coffins and caskets have nameplates.
 If you would like any religious or other symbols on the coffin, we have a wide range available, including Asian and non-Christian symbols.
 We also have cords and tassels for traditional Scottish funerals.